Oxid15/cascade/cascade/docs/source/tutorials/configuration_management.rst

 Here is a sample script featuring a Config inside a file called ``config_demo.py``.

-To enable configuration you need to define a new class that inherits from ``cascade.base.Config``.
+To enable configuration you need to define a new class that inherits from :class:`~cascade.base.Config`.

 .. code-block:: python